mattyocode/excel-ngrams/README.md

 A project to analyse a column of text in an Excel document and return a CSV file with the most common ngrams from that text.
 Output file is returned to the same directory as the input file.

 You can choose the maximum n-gram length, and maximum number of results (rows) returned.
-The app defaults to looking for a column named 'Keyword' but any column name can be passed in as an argument.
+The app defaults to looking for a column named'Keyword' but any column name can be passed in as an argument.

+The column of terms to analyse must be the longest (or only) column in the document to prevent the addition of NaN as a placeholder in final cells, which will cause errors.

 Words are tokenised with Spacy and ngrams are generated with NLTK.

 ## Installation